-Your PCB software should let you set layout rules by adding relevant parameters as part of an object's properties.
+Your PCB design software should let you set layout rules by adding relevant parameters as part of an object's properties.
 Piecemeal software won’t let you add this information in either schematic or layout, and you should consider yourself lucky if directives transfer properly between layout and schematic.
-PCB files and options should be there to ensure that your work gets to transfer seamlessly.
+Printed Circuit Board files and options should be there to ensure that your work gets to transfer seamlessly.

 ActiveRoute tool in Altium Designer

 When you purchase a PCB design software package, it should actually be an integrated package.
 No one wants to get halfway through their design just to find out that they don’t have all the tools they need to finish the job properly.
 Certain piecemeal design rules packages do not even include differential pair routing features.
 This is a simple requirement for designing any board, especially if you intend to prevent crosstalk and suppress EMI.

 Once you purchase the differential pair routing feature, suddenly the software doesn’t include things like propagation delay rules and compensation features.
 This prevents you from being able to design anything but the simplest PCBs that you could have already designed using free PCB design software.
 When working with components like directional couplers, or working through problems like avoiding harmful interference, you’ll want the best software.

 If your layout and schematic software are separated, you need to be assured that any design directives are synchronized between the two programs.
 There is always a possibility for directive errors to occur when moving between your schematic and layout software.
 This is almost guaranteed to occur when you work in a large organization and transfer your pcb designs across different machines on the company network.